KaiNorberg/PatchworkOS/README.md

 close(ctl);
 ```

 Note the use of `openf()` which allows us to open files via a formatted path and that we name our server `myserver`.
-If we wanted to accept a connection using our newly created server, we just open its accept file, like this
+If we wanted to accept a connection using our newly created server, we just open its accept file by writing

 ```c
 fd_t fd = openf("/net/local/%s/accept", id);
 ```

 The returned file descriptor can be used to send and receive data, just like when calling `accept()` in for example Linux or other POSIX operating systems.
-This is practically true of the entire socket API, apart from using these weird files everything (should) work as expected.
-For the sake of completeness, if we wanted to connect to this server, we can do something like this
+The entire socket API attempts to mimic the POSIX socket API, apart from using these weird files everything (should) work as expected.

+For the sake of completeness, if we wanted to connect to this server, we can do

 ```c
 fd_t handle = open("/net/local/seqpacket");